hanyelemary/js-code-katas/README.md

 # js-code-katas
 A collection of ES6 testable JavaScript katas to continuously sharpen the toolset and demonstrate the capabilities of ES6 (Harmony).
+The project uses [Babel](http://babeljs.io/) (formerly known as 6to5), which is a transpiler that transforms your ES6 code into ES5 to become browser-compatible as ES6 support catches on.

 ## Local Setup
 Use [Grunt](http://gruntjs.com/) to build the project.
 Grunt and Grunt plugins are installed and managed via npm, the [Node.js](http://nodejs.org/) package manager.